twilio/wireless-portable-fax/README.md

 # Portable Fax Machine
-This repository demonstrates how to create a portable fax printer machine using a Raspberry Pi and Twilio services.
+This repository demonstrates how to create a portable fax machine using a Raspberry Pi and Twilio services.

 ![Portable Printer](images/portable-printer.jpg)